UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 ~~~
 {: .output}

-R comes with a few built in vectors containing useful sequences:
+R comes with a few built in constants, containing useful values:

 ~~~
 LETTERS